-announced that its trunked terminal and infrastructure recently was certified by the Digital Mobile Radio (DMR) Association as having passed Tier 3 testing.
+announced that its trunked terminal and infrastructure recently was certified by the as having passed Tier 3 testing.
 The terminal was found to interoperate with third-party trunked infrastructure; conversely, its trunked infrastructure was found to interoperate with third-party terminals, the company said.
 In addition, the company has added dispatch and GPS software dubbed “SafeSyt” to its digital radios.
 Features include the ability to keep track of devices via a mapping application, while the history function keeps track of previous locations; in addition dispatchers can send text messages to field units.

 introduces new microwave test set